cloudb2/processus/README.md

 ```
 During execution, Processus calls the task handler passing in the following:

-1. **name** A string matching the name of the string
+1. **name** A string matching the name of the task
 2. **task** The object representing the task
 3. **callback** A function the taskhandler MUST call when complete which takes 2 arguments (error, task)
   * **error** An error or null
   * **task** The UPDATED task. i.e. The task handler can update data values and pass them back
-4. **logger** A logger relative to the Processus engine, that the task handler can leverage.
+4. **logger** A logger relative to the Processus engine, that the task handler can use to log as its running.

 If you want to write your own taskHandler (very much encouraged) please look at the examples.